jannes/zh-vocab-filter/README.md

 - not to study
 - always ignore

-Words to study and words to ignore can be saved in two different files in the same directory as the original word list file.
+I use this app to create vocabulary lists for books I want to read.
+A json file with per chapter vocabulary is used as input, all filter information is saved in the same file.

+Filtered vocabulary (words to study) can be exported as text file, per chapter or for a selection of multiple chapters.
+One can also export all ignored words for bookkeeping.

 ## Usage example
 ![usage-gif](./zh-vocab-filter.gif)